RADAR-base/MongoDb-Sink-Connector/README.md

 The default [RecordConverter](https://github.com/RADAR-CNS/MongoDb-Sink-Connector/blob/master/src/main/java/org/radarcns/serialization/RecordConverter.java) is [GenericRecordConverter](https://github.com/RADAR-CNS/MongoDb-Sink-Connector/blob/dev/src/main/java/org/radarcns/serialization/GenericRecordConverter.java), which converts a record-key as `_id` and adds a field for every field-name from record-value.
 The `GenericRecordConverter` supports conversion of most of the primitive types and collections.

-For Avro records with complex schemas, or for custom collection format it is recommended to write your own extended `RecordConverter` and register it to an extended `RecordConverterFactory`.
+For Avro records with complex schemas, or for custom collection format it is recommended to write your own `RecordConverter` and register it to an extended `RecordConverterFactory`.

 Writing a custom `RecordConverter` is relatively straight forward.
 The interface requires two methods to be implemented.
 ```java